phwl/elec3608-lab/labs/lab8-mm/README.md

 ## Week 2

+* (10%) Complete the course evaluation survey for ELEC3608 (yes we will give you a mark for this).

+* (70%) Take a look at the code in <https://github.com/flame/how-to-optimize-gemm>.
+For each of the 15 optimisation steps, classify them as one of the following and justify your answer:
+  1. Removing false dependences.
+  2. Exploit multiple registers.
+  3. Minimise pointer updates.
+  4. Loop unrolling.
+  5. Expose independent operations.
+  6. Copy optimisation.
+  7. Other.

-* (90%) Compare the performance of your blocked version with that linked to the OpenBLAS library by typing
+* (20%) Compare the performance of your blocked version with that linked to the OpenBLAS library by typing

     ```bash
     $ make mm-blas